 Whenever the instance resources need to be updated, you get an alert that the instances will need to reboot to update.
 The system asks you to select when you want the resources reconfigured (servers rebooted).
 You can force the change with "Force update" option or schedule it to a specific day and time.

 In case the resource change includes new session host creation, the system will spin up a new instance and create a task for every application that must be installed on the newly created VM.
+At this moment end user logins are disabled to the new instance.

 If there's any obstacle like low IP quota that causes a delay in updating the resources (server creation and re-configuring of the RAM and CPU in existing servers) your schedule to make the updates may change.
-If because of any delay the schedule you selected is no longer valid, the resources will update at 12 AM at local time set for that particular deployment.
+If because of any delay the schedule you selected is no longer valid, the resources will update at 12 AM local time that is set for that particular deployment.

 Autoscaling failed creating a new instance